 I do believe that natural selection will always act very slowly, often only at long intervals of time and generally on only a very few of the inhabitants of the same region at the same time.
-I further believe that this very slow intermittent action of natural selection accords perfectly with what geology tells us of the rate and manner at which the inhabitants of this world have changed.
+I further believe that this very slow intermittent action of natural selection accords perfectly with what geology tells us of the rate and manner at which the inhabitants of this world have changed (Darwin, 1859, p.
+108).36